Setting up your Java environment

 - Optionally add %GROOVY_HOME%\bin to your system path

 - Try opening groovyConsole.bat by double clicking on the icon in the bin directory of the Groovy distribution.
 If it doesn't work, open a command prompt, and change to the bin directory and run it from there to see what the error message is.
+If it is complaining about not finding parts of Groovy, then setting GROOVY_HOME may help,

 Setting up optional jar files